 5. Infrared heaters cannot replace a boiler

 Infrared heaters can only be used for heating people and objects.
 They cannot provide hot water for the tap and shower.
 Therefore, they cannot entirely replace a central heating system.

 Most households have a central heating system based on gas.
 This system not only provides warm air through radiators but also ensures a boiler with hot water is available all the time.

 Infrared heaters cannot provide hot water.
 They can only heat people and objects.
 Therefore, if you want to replace your room heating with infrared, you will need an additional heating system for hot water.

 6. Gas-fired infrared heaters are not entirely safe

 As with any gas-fired heater, infrared heaters that run on gas are not completely safe.
 They cannot be left unattended since a gas leak, although unlikely to happen, is very dangerous.

 Luckily, most infrared heaters run on electricity and are very safe.
 Basically, only outdoor infrared patio heaters run on gas.
-If you want to read more about infrared heaters safety, please read my article: Infrared heaters safety (fire, radiation, safe practices).
+If you want to read more about infrared heaters’ safety, I recommend reading my article: Infrared heaters safety (fire, radiation, safe practices).